edfallin/anelto-tech-test/WRITEYOU.md

 All persistent storage is through the appropriately named `Storage` component.&nbsp;  This object opens a connection to a MongoDb database and saves, retrieves, and possibly deletes data there.

+## Design limitations

+%cruft : add here!

+## Improvements possible

+%cruft : add here!

+## Known problems

+I have had to leave off development while many things are incomplete or even still broken.&nbsp;  Therefore there is a long list of known problems, even excluding the design limitations stated earlier.

+## So you want to run the project